 Fruits and veggies lower stress risk

-"Eating fruits and vegetables every day can help you maintain a healthy weight and prevent health problems like diabetes and heart disease," said Gina McArdle, a registered dietitian nutritionist at Geisinger.
-"This new research supports the idea that nutrient-rich foods may also protect the body from stress."
+"Eating fruits and vegetables every day can help you maintain a healthy weight and prevent health problems like diabetes and heart disease," says McArdle.
+"Research suggests the idea that nutrient-rich foods may also protect the body from stress."

 People who had five to seven servings of fruit and vegetables were 14 percent less likely to feel the effects of stress, compared to people who had zero to four servings.